ryjen/ryjen/README.md

 * [mitm](https://github.com/ryjen/mitm) is a `man-in-the-middle` project to virtually create an attack in a virtual environment.

+* [swiftactoe](https://github.com/ryjen/swiftactoe) is a test of opensource swift in ubuntu docker with a minmax algorithm and imported C library for multiplayer.

 * [sandbox](https://github.com/hackelia-micrantha/sandbox) is an early stage tool in `golang` to make development inside a container easier (file sync, networking, reuse)

 * [stimulus](https://github.com/hackelia-micrantha/stimulus) is a `golang` behaviour driven testing framework that I think is more intuitive while remaining simple and true to standard testing.